-Upon the completion of this offering, our nominating and corporate governance committee will consist of , and , with serving as chair of the nominating and corporate governance committee.
+Our nominating and corporate governance committee consists of Laura Stoppel, Ph.D., Jeffrey Sevigny, M.D. and Nathan B. Fountain, M.D., with Jeffrey Sevigny, M.D. serving as chair of the nominating and corporate governance committee.
 Our board of directors has determined that each of these individuals is "independent" as defined under the applicable listing standards of Nasdaq and SEC rules and regulations.
 The functions of this committee include, among other things:

-- identifying, reviewing and evaluating candidates to serve on our board of directors; - · determining the minimum qualifications for service on our board of directors; - evaluating director performance on the board and applicable committees of the board and determining whether continued service on our board is appropriate; - evaluating, nominating and recommending individuals for membership on our board of directors; - evaluating nominations by stockholders of candidates for election to our board of directors; - · considering and assessing the independence of members of our board of directors; - developing a set of corporate governance policies and principles and recommending to our board of directors any changes to such policies and principles; - reviewing and making recommendations to the board of directors with respect to management succession planning; - · considering questions of possible conflicts of interest of directors as such questions arise; and - reviewing and evaluating on an annual basis the performance of the nominating and corporate governance committee and the nominating and corporate governance committee charter.
+- identifying, reviewing and evaluating candidates to serve on our board of directors; - determining the minimum qualifications for service on our board of directors; - evaluating director performance on the board and applicable committees of the board and determining whether continued service on our board is appropriate; - evaluating, nominating and recommending individuals for membership on our board of directors; - evaluating nominations by stockholders of candidates for election to our board of directors; - considering and assessing the independence of members of our board of directors;

+- developing a set of corporate governance policies and principles and recommending to our board of directors any changes to such policies and principles; - reviewing and making recommendations to the board of directors with respect to management succession planning; - · considering questions of possible conflicts of interest of directors as such questions arise; and - reviewing and evaluating on an annual basis the performance of the nominating and corporate governance committee and the nominating and corporate governance committee charter.